Emmotes/ic_spoilers/docs/vlithryn.md

     "id": 2286,
     "flavour_text": "",
     "description": {
-        "desc": "Vlithryn increases Justice of the Depths's damage bonus by $(not_buffed amount)% for each unique Species in the formation, stacking multiplicatively."
+        "desc": "Vlithryn increases Justice of the Depths' damage bonus by $(not_buffed amount)% for each unique Species in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {